 The small sitting room with sunroom was off limits unless the fire was on and the guest bedroom above was always cold.
 The house was draughty from a warped front-door, two open fireplaces, worn window seals and poorly sealed down-lighters.
 There was some dampness in the main bathroom and the small sitting room, as well as a build up of condensation.
 The original 200mm attic insulation was inconsistent.

 The 210 square metre two-storey timber frame with block work house had underfloor heating throughout fuelled by a standard oil boiler.
 “We were never achieving the heat that we expected,” says Yvonne.
 The building energy rating (BER) was C3.

 Over the years Yvonne and her husband had talked about how to improve their house and their environmental footprint.
 “But we never really knew where to start or how to get good value for money,” she says.
 All this changed in September 2015 when she saw a SuperHomes promotion on twitter.
 “I immediately sent it to my husband and he got straight back to me saying: ‘This fits everything for us’.”
-Yvonne set the ball rolling and, after initial discussion, Tipperary Energy Agency, which administers the scheme, sent out an engineer to assess the house in detail.
+Yvonne set the ball rolling and, after initial discussion, a SuperHomes engineer arrived to carry out a full survey on the home.

 Yvonne and her husband signed up to SuperHomes within a couple of weeks.

-“For us what really sold it was the knowledge that Tipperary Energy Agency had.
+“For us what really sold it was the knowledge that SuperHomes had.
 We trusted them.
 Also the fact that they would manage the whole project.”
 “We went with every one of their recommendations,” says Yvonne

 - replacement of the oil boiler with an air source heat pump